1757 - French expedition against Fort William Henry

 On July 4, Lévis left Saint-Jean for Carillon with 4 battalions.

-On July 7, Lévis's force arrived at Carillon where Lévis then assumed command.
+On July 7, Lévis arrived at Carillon with the grenadiers of II./Languedoc Infanterie.
+He immediately assumed command.

-On July 8, Lévis's force (4 bns) encamped at the fall near Carillon while Bourlamaque's Corps (2 bns) remained at Carillon.
+On July 8, II./Languedoc Infanterie arrived at Carillon.
+Lévis's force (4 bns) encamped at the fall near Carillon while Bourlamaque's Corps (2 bns) remained at Carillon.

 On July 9, Lévis's 4 battalions opened a portage road for the passage of artillery and bateaux between the fall and Lake Saint-Sacrement.

 On July 12, the portage road was completed.
 Provisions, camp equipage, ammunition, cannon, and bateaux were dragged by gangs of men up the road from the camp of Lévis to the head of the rapids.
 Troops were transferred to Lake Saint-Sacrement at night so that the portage road could be used freely during the day for the transportation of material and equipment.
-The same day, M. Marin arrived with 400 Indians.
+The same day, M. Marin arrived with 400 Indians and M. de Cabanac with 111 Canadiens.

 On July 15, Lévis sent out Marin with his 400 Indians, 150 Canadiens and 300 other men to reconnoitre Fort Edward and to screen the French manoeuvres at the portage to Lake Saint-Sacrement.
 Marin met a British detachment of some 100 men about 1 km from the fort.
 The Indians put them to flight, killed some of them and took 4 prisoners.
-Marin then advanced up to Fort Edward and fusilladed for half an hour before retiring to his bateaux on the Chicot River.
+Marin then advanced up to Fort Edward and fusilladed for half an hour before retiring to his bateaux on the Chicot River (present-day Wood Creek).
 In this affair, Marin lost only 1 Canadien killed and 5 Indians wounded.
+The same day, 900 men (Canadiens and soldiers of the Compagnies Franches de la Marine) arrived at Carillon.

-On July 18, the Marquis de Montcalm and Governor Vaudreuil arrived at Carillon with more Indians and the rest of the Compagnies Franches de la Marine were converged into a single battalion for the purpose of this campaign.
+On July 18, the Marquis de Montcalm and Governor Vaudreuil arrived at Carillon with 300 Indians and the rest of the Compagnies Franches de la Marine.
+The latter were converged into a single battalion for the purpose of this campaign.
 Militia were also organised into brigades.
 Additional war-parties were sent out to screen the French army.

 By July 20, the whole French force was gathered at Carillon.
 It totalled about 8,000 men and consisted of: